Column of the Temple of Poseidon at Chatsworth: Origin and history

-The origin of these drums refers to the site of the Temple of Poseidon, Sounion, dated c.
+The fluted drums were taken from the Temple of Poseidon, Sounion in Attica, Greece, dated c.
 480 BC.
-However, as can be seen from the object's pedestal poem inscription whereby its provenance was mistakenly referred to Minerva, the name of the Temple of Poseidon was misunderstood in 19th century until 1897, when Valerios Stais’ excavation of this site rediscovered the temple's name and its worshiped deity, Poseidon, God of the Sea.
-Further research suggests that the four drums are presumably from a single collapsed Poseidon Temple column whose the bottom, 3rd, 4th and the 6th drum were stacked in sequence and formed this object.
-The probable seventh one is currently preserved in the British Museum.
+However, as can be seen from the object's pedestal poem inscription whereby its provenance was mistakenly referred to Minerva (the Greek Athena), the name of the Temple of Poseidon was misunderstood in 19th century until 1897, when Valerios Stais’ excavation of this site rediscovered the temple's name and its worshiped deity, Poseidon, god of the sea.
+Further research suggests that the four drums are presumably from a single collapsed Poseidon Temple column of which the bottom, 3rd, 4th and the 6th drum were stacked in sequence and formed this object.
+The probable seventh one is held in the British Museum.

-Some point before 1845 the publication of his handbook, possibly in 1825 when his half brother returned from the Mediterranean voyage, the sixth Duke of Devonshire was gifted these column drums from his half brother Augustus Clifford, who at the time was the captain of HMS Euryalus and collected several antiquities in Greece between 1821 and 1825 during his military deployment in Mediterranean.
+Some point before the publication of his Handbook (1845), possibly in 1825 when his half brother returned from the Mediterranean voyage, the sixth Duke of Devonshire was gifted these column drums from his half brother Augustus Clifford, who at the time was the captain of HMS Euryalus and collected several antiquities in Greece between 1821 and 1825 during his military deployment in the Mediterranean.

-The bronze bust atop is a work of Thomas Campbell commissioned by the sixth Duke during 1822–1823 in his trip to Rome.
+The bronze bust is a work of Thomas Campbell, commissioned by the sixth Duke during 1822–1823 in his trip to Rome.

+The lines on the base were composed by the Duke's nephew, George Howard, 7th Earl of Carlisle (then Lord Morpeth), before 1831.

 Pedestal inscriptions

-The column's 19th-century sandstone pedestal is three-face inscribed:
+The column's 19th-century sandstone pedestal has metal plaques on three faces inscribed: